jpoiret/coq/README.md

 Finally, other relevant examples can be found in the test suite, namely in `test-suite/success/sort_poly_elim_csts.v` and `test-suite/success/sort_poly_elab.v`.

 ## Reusability

+This Rocq version comes with a pinned `nixpkgs` version in `dev/nixpkgs.nix` that contains all the necessary dependencies to build the project now and in the future.
+One simply needs to follow the instructions given in the [Nix setup](#nix-setup) section, and should be good to go.

 ## License